alibas01/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of using Rails by example.
+App includes user and admin authentication, encrypted sessions and hashed password, payment features with stripe and much more.
+Tested with RSpec, Capybara.

 ## Setup